-Penta was founded in 2015 to bring high quality, low cost prosthetic care to people with disabilities in Vietnam by repurposing used equipments in the United States.
+Penta was founded by university students in 2015 to bring high quality, low cost prosthetic care to Vietnam while repurposing what would otherwise be medical waste in the United States.

 Penta’s mission is impact-driven and our team closely monitors the real impact of our work.
 Here are a few metrics we’ve collected:

 Born and raised in Vietnam, Trang recognized the need for better prosthetic care in her home country and sought out its solution.
 As the co-founder and CEO, Trang is responsible for providing strategic leadership for the organization, which she started during her time at Brown University.
 In addition, she leads the on-the-ground operations and clinic and hospital partnerships in Southeast Asia.

 Henry has experience working with amputee groups in the United States, particularly with veterans of U.S. Explosive Ordnance Disposal units.
 Having conducted research on Post-Traumatic Stress Disorder and seeing firsthand the benefit that amputees receive from proper medical care, support groups, and efforts to de-stigmatize limb disability, Henry is interested in bringing the same care he has seen for amputees in the U.S. to Vietnam.
 Henry runs Penta’s New York office and is in charge of U.S. operations, clinic partnerships, and fundraising.